Statelessness Working Paper Series

 This paper by Charlie Rumsby gives a fresh perspective on the international response to statelessness, characterised by attempts to provide the stateless with legal protection and an ability to have access to the same rights as citizens.

 The Institute is proud to have the support of Ms Caia Vlieks and Ms Maria Jose Recalde Vela as Managing Editors of the Working Paper Series.

 Caia Vlieks (LLM, cum laude) is a PhD researcher at Tilburg University.
 Her research focuses on statelessness in Europe, which also was the topic of both of her prize-winning master’s theses.
 Her previous relevant experience includes a position as articles editor with a law review.

 Maria Jose Recalde Vela holds an LLM in international and European law and an MSc in Victimology and Criminal Justice, both from Tilburg University.
-She is currently enrolled in the Research Master program at the same university.
+She is currently a PhD Researcher at the same university.